EOSIO/eosio-explorer/docs/pages/interact/manage-accounts-page.md

 Above the two main panels in this page are buttons that allow you to perform various actions regarding account management.

+To learn more about these panels, you can check the guide on managing accounts [here](../../guides/permissions).

 ### Create Account

 Takes you to a new panel that allows you to create an account.
 Owner and active public and private key pairs will be generated for you in `base58 WIF` compliant format thanks to `eosjs-ecc`, allowing you to simply enter an account name that must follow the following rules: